reexjungle/xcal/README.md

 xCal is written entirely in C# - therefore it is recommended to use a specialized IDE such as [Microsoft Visual Studio][5] whose editor, debugger and compiler features facilitate rapid application development.
 As a matter of fact, Microsoft now  offers [Visual Studio Community 2013][6] at no cost to an unlimited number of users developing open source projects.
 In any case, if Visual Studio does not suit your tastes, please feel free to use other third-party tools.

-*For the remainder of this Get Started section, it would be assumed for the sake of simplicity, that you are using visual studio as the main development tool.*
+*For the remainder of this Get Started section and for the sake of simplicity, it would be assumed you use Visual Studio 2013 for software development.*

 ### Setting up xCal
-Many would agree that the setup process of a software project should be rendered less painful as possible.
+Many would agree that the setup process of a software project should be rendered as less painful as possible.
 This often implies minimal configuration and non-complex set up procedures.
-As such, xCal can be set up in more than one way.
+Consequently, setting up xCal has been simplified to a **one-click** process.

 ##### Setup from downloaded zipped source file
 1. Extract source code to desired location
 2. Open the *solution* folder and search for the \*.sln file
-3. Double-click the file and Visual Studio loads the entire project tree.
+3. Double-click the file -> Visual Studio starts up and loads the entire sloution.

 ##### Setup through cloning in GitHub desktop application
 1. Open locally-installed instance of Github desktop application.
 2. Chose to clone source and select local storage location.
 3. Open the *solution* folder and search for the \*.sln file.
-4. Double-click the file and Visual Studio loads the entire project tree.
+4. Double-click the file -> Visual Studio starts up and loads the entire solution.

 ### Building xCal
+Building xCal is also a straightforward process - you do not have to worry about the dependencies because these are automatically resolved during build process.
+However, you may need a running internet connection on the first build, in order to enable Visual Studio download the necessary [NuGet](https://www.nuget.org/) Packages.

+To build xCal, please do perform the following steps:
 1. Select the root of the Solution Explorer Tree
 2. Right-click and choose *Rebuild Solution* from context menu

-##### *Notes*
-* You need a running internet connection on first build for Visual Studio to automatically download [NuGet](https://www.nuget.org/) Packages for dependencies.

 ### Running xCal
+After a successful build, it is time to enjoy the highly anticipated moment i.e. seeing xCal run!
+Well, a few more things need to be done before reaching this desired stage.
+This involves installing the necessary backend servers (if not yet on the host computer) and configuring them.
+Depending on the selected application server (there are 4 in the download package), you have the choice of installing a MySQL server (relational database) or a Redis server (a NoSQL datastore). it is recommended for beginners to choose the local application server (*xcal.application.server.web.local*), whose default data backend is MySQL server and perform the following steps (assuming you have opened xCal in Visual Studio).

+##### Visual Studio Configuration
-1. Select the *xcal.application.server.web.local* as start project.
+1. Select the project **xcal.application.server.web.local** under the logical application folder.
+2. Right-click on the project and choose **Set as Startup Project**
+3. Right-click on the project again and choose **Properties**
+4. In the **Properties** dialog, go to **Settings** and check the username and password of the *mysql_server* setting.

+##### MySQL Configzration
+1. Start up MySQL Workbench  as **root** user (if not yet started).
+2. Choose the server instance **Local Instance MySQLxx**
+3. Under the **Management** section click on **Users and Privileges**
+4. Add a new user account **local** and use the same username and password obtained from Step 4. of the Visual Studio configuration.
+5. In the **Administrative Roles** tab check that all **Roles**, as well as **Global Privileges** are ticked.
+6. Apply changes.

-2. Run the project -> voila! xCal runs!
+Go back to Visual Studio and trigger the **Run** button -> voila! xCal is up and running :)

-##### *Notes*
-* All dependencies should be correctly-configured for xCal to run successfully (More on [Dependencies](https://github.com/reexmonkey/xcal/#dependencies))

 ### Deploying xCal